Deltares/hydromt/docs/guides/plugin_dev/custom_model.rst

-If you wish to provide default behaviour for your users, such as providing default components that your model will always need, you can do so by overriding the `__init__` funciton on your model like so:
+If you wish to provide default behaviour for your users, such as providing default components that your model will always need, you can do so by overriding the `__init__` function on your model like so:

 ```python
 class AwesomeModel: